Medically reviewed by Drugs.com. Last updated on May 19, 2021.

 Brand Names: U.S.

-Selectively (locally) irradiates primary and metastatic bone lesions to reduce pain.
+Strontium-89 selectively localizes in metastatic bone lesions emitting beta radiation to reduce pain.

 In patients with bone metastases: Urine (67%); feces (33%)